 (1) GAEA achieves the highest average accuracy (66.06%) across decision-making and short-form VQA questions, surpassing GPT-4o by 8.28% and outperforming the best open-source model by 25.69%.
 However, both open-source and proprietary models struggle with short-form questions, with GPT-4o's accuracy dropping significantly from long to short VQAs.

 Figure: We benchmark 11 open-source and proprietary LMMs on GAEA-Bench.
-Notably, GAEA outperforms all open-source models and fares higher than the proprietary models on decision making questions (MCQs and TFs).
-We provide the relative performance change for each model compared to GAEA.
+Notably, GAEA outperforms all open-source models and fares higher than the proprietary models on decision-making questions (MCQs and TFs).
+We provide the relative performance change for each model compared to `GAEA`.
+We use GPT-4o as a judge for evaluation, and it has been documented that LLMs as judges prefer their long-form output; hence, the scores for these models are likely overestimated.

 (2) GAEA performs competitively against specialized geo-localization models, achieving the second-best performance on IM2GPS3k, surpassing GaGA by 2.5% at 25 km and 3.66% at the country level, while also outperforming GeoCLIP across all thresholds.
 On IM2GPS, it surpasses GaGA at 25 km and 2,500 km, and on GSW-15K, it outperforms GeoCLIP and GeoDecoder in city-level geolocation.